 Co-ordinating and consulting medical practitioner information

 Information to help co-ordinating and consulting medical practitioners understand Victoria’s voluntary assisted dying scheme.

 Voluntary assisted dying training for medical practitioners

-These videos were developed as part of the voluntary assisted dying training for medical practitioners.
+Information about and access to the voluntary assisted dying training for medical practitioners